picture (Failak 2001) by József Rosta

-As a young man Császár had no constructive or artistic training (he studied communication sciences).
-An autodidact, his artistic talent was noted by a friend of the family when he was in his early twenties and in this way he got the opportunity to follow art classes and to join (in 2002) the Hungarian union of sculpturers.
+As a young man Császár had no training in construction work or making art (he studied communication sciences).
+His artistic talent was noticed by a friend of the family when he was in his early twenties and in this way he got the opportunity to follow art classes and to join (in 2002) the Hungarian union of sculptors.

 As far as I know, currently Császár is active in making visual art.

 * Császár's wooden structures got attention in some expositions, like Unframed Landscapes (Dunaújváros, Zagreb, London, 2004)

 * An exposition (Székesfehérvár, June 2008) was reported on the freshwindow weblog (which however is not available anymore on the internet)

 picture courtesy of the hungarian freshwindow weblog